mhalbert/BetterSolar-UI/README.md

 In the solar industry there is a consistent influx of valuable Electroluminescence (EL) images, which become overwhelming and unmanagable.
 Inspecting these images easily becomes a tedious and monotonous process.

-Our solution focuses on utilizing Machine Learning techniques to process these Electroluminescene (EL) images and provide granular output with defect detection and localization of several defect categories.
-This output allows for further analysis on defect impact of overal module power, valuable to the customer.

-The Better Solar approach relies on a supervised ML approach that has been proven to effectively detect, localize, and classify numerous defects that can originate in manufacturing, during accelerated aging tests, or following field exposure.
+The Better Solar approach relies on a supervised Machine Learning (ML) approach that has been proven to effectively detect, localize, and classify numerous defects that can originate in manufacturing, during accelerated aging tests, or following field exposure.

-At this point, the software can effectively locate the various defects shown below. (*See: 'Screenshots: Defect Types'*) Eventually, our solution will also provide feedback on the magnitude of the problem (e.g., its impact on energy yield) and provide suggested corrective actions both in a manufacturing or a field-based setting.
+At this point, the software can effectively provide granular output with defect detection and localization of the various defects shown below. (*See: 'Screenshots: Defect Types'*) This output allows for further analysis on defect impact on module outputs, valuable to the customer.
+Eventually, our solution will provide this feedback on the magnitude of the problem (e.g., its impact on energy yield) and provide suggested corrective actions both in a manufacturing or a field-based setting.

 ### Basic System Workflow